 Köln: Will the Virsliga top-scorer’s transfer pay off?

 19-year-old Nigerian prospect Tolu Arokodare has managed the impressive 15 goals in 16 appearances for his club Valmiera in the Latvian top-flight.
 Such a record has ranked him first in the top goal scorers chart of the league, which led to Köln singing him in the summer on a yearlong loan.
 During an interview, he revealed his enthusiasm for playing in the Bundesliga and expressed his desire to help the club in every possible manner.

 Only time will show if Arokodare and his temporary side will be suitable for each other.
-Definitely, the youngster will find it challenging to repeat his last season's results in the Bundesliga.
+Definitely, the youngster will find it challenging to repeat his last season's results in the Bundesliga betting tips.
 However, he has shown that he is headed towards a bright future.
 Renegotiating the Nigerian's contract will definitely be a smart move on Köln's behalf.
 Getting hold of such a potential star will at least be a smart marketing move, as his price is likely to rise.
 Talks will be held next summer to make Arokadare’s stay permanent.

 Premier League outfit Burnley’s Ben Gibson was another option that the Billy Goats considered during the summer.
 Allegedly they inquired the Clarets about the defender and got into talks with the English club's board.
 However, a move to Germany never saw the light for the 27-year-old, who has recorded just six appearances for his two-year stay at Burnley.
 At the end of the transfer window, he joined Norwich in their promotion mission, and Köln saw one of their targets slip away.